-The objective of this note is to find a simple tool for selecting inputs u (actuators) and outputs y (sensors) for stabilizing control, which is a subproblem of decisions 1) and 3) as listed earlier.
+The objective of this paper is to find a simple tool for selecting inputs u (actuators) and outputs y(sensors) for stabilizing control, which is a subproblem of decisions 1 and 3 as listed above.
 Intutively, the classical concepts of state controllability and observability seem useful, since we want to select inputs such that the unstable states are easily controlled (excited), and select outputs such that the unstable states are easily observed.
-This leads one to consider the easily computable input pole vectors (directions) \boldsymbol{u}p and output pole vectors \boldsymbol{y}p as a tool for selecting inputs and outputs for stabilizing control.
+This leads one to consider the easily computable input pole vectors (directions) u_p and output pole vectors y_p as a tool for selecting inputs and outputs for stabilizing control.
 This approach also makes it possible to consider the inputs (state controllability) and outputs (observability) separately.
-Such ideas have been around in the literature since the 1960s, and, although we could not find it clearly stated, it has surely been used by practicioners.
-The basis for our work, was an attempt to design a stabilizing control system for the Tennessee-Eastman challenge problem [4], where we found that the pole vectors provided very useful information for selecting inputs and outputs.
+Such ideas have been around in the literature since the 1960's, and, although we could not find it clearly stated, it has surely been used by practicioners.
+The basis for our work, came an attempt to design a stabilizing control system for the Tennessee-Eastman challenge problem (Downs and Vogel, 1993), where we found that the pole vectors provided very useful information for selecting inputs and outputs.
 This led us to search for a more rigorous basis for the use of pole vectors, and we were able to derive a direct link between the pole vectors and the minimum norm of the transfer function KS from plant outputs (noise, disturbances) to plant inputs, both in terms the \mathcal{H}2 - and \mathcal{H}∞ -norms.
 This is clearly relevant, since an important issue for stabilizing control is to find an input-output pairing such that the input usage is minimized.
 First, this reduces the likelihood for input saturation (which most likely will result in instability), and second, it minimizes the "disturbing" effect of the stabilization of the remaining control problem.
 More specifically, for a plant $y = Gu + G_d d$ with feedback control u = -K(y + n - r) the closed-loop input signal is where $S = (I + GK)^{-1}$.
 Thus, to minimize the required (unavoidable) input usage (u) due to measurement noise (n) and disturbances (d), we should choose input-output pairings for stabilizing control such that we minimize the resulting magnitude of the stabilized transfer function $[KS]{jk}$ from the selected output y_k to the selected input u_j .
-Note that the transfer function KS should also be minimized in order to maximize the robustnes with respect to additive uncertainty (e.g., [7]).
-However, the presence of an unstable [right-half plane (RHP)] pole imposes limitations on the achievable control performance [19], [7], [6], [5], [10], including a bound on the minimum norm of KS.
-The minimum value of the \mathcal{H}{∞} -norm of KS is equal to its Hankel singular value [7], [6].
+Note that the transfer function KS should also be minimized in order to maximize the robustnes with respect to additive uncertainty (e.g., Glover (1986)).
+However, the presence of an unstable (Right half plane - RHP) pole imposes limitations on the achievable control performance (Zames, 1981), (Glover, 1986), (Francis, 1987), (Doyle et al., 1992), (Havre and Skogestad, 2001), including a bound on the minimum norm of KS.
+In summary, the main contribution in this paper is to provide a rigorous link between the concept of pole vectors and previous work on control performance limitations.
+The presentation in this paper is brief in places, and for detailed proofs and additional examples we refer to Chapter 6 of the thesis by Havre (1998).

-$$u = -KS(\underbrace{n+G_d d}{\text{un avoidable}} -r)$$
+$$u = -KS(\underbrace{n + G_d d}{\text{unavoidable}} - r)$$